NishantIyer/my-trading-bot/README.md

 ![zenbot logo](assets/logo.png)

-> “An advanced trading bot made using Node.js and MongoDB.
-It is a command line bot developed origanally by Chris Rodriguez and the modified by Nishant Iyer”
+> An advanced trading bot made using Node.js and MongoDB.
+It is a command line bot developed origanally by Chris Rodriguez and the modified by Nishant Iyer.
-> – Hail AI
+> Enjoy using!
+Hope zen makes you some moneyy!
+Best All efforts.

 # Zenbot [![Build/Test Status](https://travis-ci.org/DeviaVir/zenbot.svg?branch=master)](https://travis-ci.org/DeviaVir/zenbot)